Quickstart Guide

 This is a contract with a single predicate and a single storage variable.
 The storage variable counter, of type int (i.e. integer), is declared in a storage block.
 The only predicate in this contract is called Increment and contains two statements:

-1. A state declaration which reads the variable counter.
+1. A let declaration which reads the variable counter.

 2. A constraint statement which enforces some logic on the state of the contract.